-Included below are rules from the JO Code of Points for Athletes, Coaches, Judges, Meet Personnel and Spectators.
+Included below are rules from the DP Code of Points for Athletes, Coaches, Judges, Meet Personnel and Spectators.

 - A. There shall be no more than 20 minutes between the end of timed warm-ups and the start of competition (or the 30-second touch competition warm-up). - B. Gymnasts should march from event to event, with the squad presenting itself to the Chief Judge.
 Exception: Competition formats that include continuous rotation do not require a formal march or presentation to the judges. - C. ONLY competing gymnasts and their coach(es) are allowed onto the competition area, and ONLY during the session in which they are competing. - 1.
 The only additional people allowed on the competition floor are those directly involved with the running of the event (e.g., trainers, scorers, flashers, runners, etc.). - 2.
-Coaches should make child care arrangements for their offspring, unless the child is old enough to act in a volunteer capacity at the competition. - D. At Level 9 East/West and Level 10 National Championships, the gymnast MUST wear her competitive number during the competition, unless she is performing a back spin on beam or floor, in which case the coach must show the number to the judges.
-At JO Nationals, high school aged athletes are encouraged to wear their competitive number during the training day as well, in order to assist collegiate coaches in identifying the athletes. - 1.
+Coaches should make child care arrangements for their offspring, unless the child is old enough to act in a volunteer capacity at the competition. - D. At Level 9 East/West and Level 10 National Championships, the gymnast MUST wear her competitive number during the competition, unless she is performing a back spin on Beam or Floor, in which case the coach must show the number to the judges.
+At Level 10 Nationals, high school aged athletes are encouraged to wear their competitive number during the training day as well, in order to assist collegiate coaches in identifying the athletes. - 1.
 If the gymnast refuses to wear the number, a warning would be issued to the coach of the gymnast.
 If she fails to wear the number at subsequent events, a deduction for inappropriate attire would be applied. - 2.
-At all other meets at which competitor number bibs are provided, the numbers may be worn or displayed. - E. At the State, Regional, East/West and National optional competitions, the gymnast must flash the vault number of the vault that she intends to perform. - F. If a gymnast is injured prior to or during the competition, but is unable to compete in all four events, she must touch the apparatus of the event(s) in which she is unable to compete.
+At all other meets at which competitor number bibs are provided, the numbers may be worn or displayed. - E. At the State, Regional, East/West, and National optional competitions, the gymnast must display the vault number of the vault that she intends to perform.
+Vault numbers can be displayed using any number of ways, examples: score flashing unit, white board, or chalk board. - F. If a gymnast is injured prior to or during the competition and is unable to compete in all four events, she must touch the apparatus of the event(s) in which she is unable to compete.
 By receiving a score of zero or higher, she has the right to continue in the competition. - 1.
 If the gymnast does not present to the Chief Judge and touch the apparatus on the next event(s), she will be considered as withdrawing (scratching) from the meet and thus forfeits her right to continue but is eligible for awards on the events she competed. - 2.
 If a gymnast is injured during the competition and is unable to compete in any additional events, she is not required to "touch" the apparatus on the remaining events.
-She is, however, still eligible to receive awards on any events completed prior to withdrawing (scratching). - G. Scoring - 1.
-Base score will be established at the judges' meeting at Sectional and above competitions with the use of the Technical Committee DVD; therefore, no analysis of forerunners is necessary, and all events commence at the same time. - 2.
-It is recommended that each judge must either independently input their score electronically or submit the score in writing on a separate score slip.
-If only one keypad is available per event, both judges must write their own score and both (or all four) scores should be entered electronically to ensure an accurate average score.
-At all sanctioned meets, there MUST be a written back-up (in the form of a verification heat sheet) to record the individual judges' scores, neutral deductions and the final average score.
-In order to ensure accurate results, both vaults scores should be entered into electronic scoring system, especially at qualifying and championship competitions. - 3.
-Open scoring is defined as either electronically flashing each judge's score or by writing each judge's score on each athlete's competitor card.
-Open Scoring is: - a.
-Required at Junior Olympic Nationals and Level 9 Eastern/Western Championships. - b.
-Allowed at Regional meets (determined by the Regional Administrative Committee). - c.
-Allowed at Optional State Meets (determined by State Administrative Committee). - d.
-Allowed at Optional Invitationals, at the discretion of the Meet Director. - e.
-Not allowed at any compulsory meet, including compulsory State Championships. - f.
-Procedures for Open Scoring
+She is, however, still eligible to receive awards on any events completed prior to withdrawing (scratching).
+It is the coach's responsibility to report any scratches/withdrawals to the attention of the Meet Director and/or Meet Referee so it is properly recorded in the scoring system.